Can I Be Fired for Having an Addiction?

 Whilst, for the most part, employment law protects you from being fired from your job specifically for having an addiction, it is the legal responsibility of your employer to look after the well-being of all of their employees and customers.

 Drugs and alcohol affect the brain in a variety of ways, which can impede your job performance, judgement and concentration.
-This means that if your addiction to abusing drugs is affecting your ability to do your job, putting yourself or others at risk, this could very well lose you your job.
+The fact you have an addiction is not a reason to lose your job, but if you turn up to work drunk or your performance is suffering because of an addiction, you could lose your job.

 In addition to the above, people addicted to drugs or alcohol are far more likely to take excessive time off or perform poorly, which may impact the company’s overall performance.
 Although an employer should be looking out for the welfare of staff, they are also running a business and need to ensure that they are doing the best for the company as well.